petershin/liferay-learn/docs/dxp/latest/en/site-building/sites/site-templates/propagating-template-changes.md

 If you make changes to a site page inherited from a template, it is disconnected from the template's page and is not automatically propagated.
 To reconnect the site page to the template, you must discard your changes to the site page.

-Follow these steps to discard changes to a site page and resync it with its template:
+Follow these steps to discard changes to a site page and re-sync it with its template:

 1. Navigate to the site page.